anveshreddy18/todo-tui/README.md

 ## Features
 - Add, edit, and complete tasks from your terminal
 - Keyboard-driven navigation and actions
-- Distinct modes for normal, addition, and completed tasks
+- Distinct modes for normal, addition, editing, and completed tasks
 - Clean, responsive TUI interface

 ## Getting Started